- Complete text bound in hardcover or softcover

 Anderson discusses the relationship between the erosion of public schools and the genealogy of charter schools.
 Their proliferation poses the greatest threat to the children of families who are already on the societal margins.

-The Paradox of Success at a No-Excuses School, JoAnn W. Golann, Sociology of Education, 2015
+The Paradox of Success at a No-Excuses School, Joanne W. Golann, Sociology of Education, 2015

 Using ethnography and fieldwork, Golan studied an urban school reform model that has gained a great deal of prominence for closing the achievement gap between minoritized students and members of the dominant population.
 Her findings suggest that these setting reproduce a “worker-learner” that is loath to challenge authority.

-Pedagogy against the Dead Zones of the Imagination, Henri Giroux, Transformations, 2016
+Pedagogy against the Dead Zones of the Imagination, Henry A. Giroux, Transformations, 2016